General Facts about Ants

 Because pest species of ants frequently establish colonies in populated areas, the insects often invade the homes of Canadian residents.
 Ants are attracted to food, foraging ants enter houses to scavenge for crumbs, oil or grease spills, sugar, and edible items regularly found in kitchen pantries.
 Ants can contaminate food items.
 Ants gain entry to buildings through cracks in the walls or foundation, as well as through gaps or other small openings that often appear where moulding or plumbing connect with the structure.
 Large numbers of ants can successfully invade homes by detecting and following an invisible trail produced by scouts sent previously by the colony to search for food.

 Keeping the home clean and structurally intact is generally the best way to prevent an ant infestation.
 Keep leftover foods stored in tightly-sealed containers, wipe up crumbs and spills promptly, and sweep the floor regularly.
 Rinse food containers before you dispose of them because it eliminates edible residue that will attract ants.
-Repair all cracks in the walls and foundation and make sure doors, windows, and other points of entry remain properly sealed, as well.
-If you follow these preventative measures and you are still seeing signs of an ant infestation, contact a pest control specialist.
+Repair all cracks in the walls and foundation and make sure doors, windows, and other points of entry remain properly sealed.
+If you follow these preventative measures and you are still seeing signs of an ant infestation, contact an AR Pest Control specialist.